Home

 At the annual January business meeting, members hear reports from the board of directors and various other committees regarding LVW’s progress towards achieving its mission, the status of the organization's financial situation, and goals for the coming year.
 The members elect officers and directors; and vote on other business items concerning the general membership.

-Current Minutes can be found HERE
+2024 Annual Meeting Minutes can be found HERE

 Cindy Hill Gave a Two Session, Crash Course on the Ins And Outs of Copyrighting and Defamation